uf-hobi-informatics-lab/SODA_Docker/readme.md

 * `SDoH_concept`: Specific concept related to a `SDoH type`
 * `SDoH_attributes`: Further information tied to each entry.
 * `note_ID`: The note ID from which this information was extracted.

+If you have a metadata file to map individual notes to patients, you can also include the further entries on your output file, such as:
 * `deid_pat_ID`: De-identified patient ID (usually associated to multiple notes.)
 * `note_type`: Origin of the note (e.g. letter, progress report)
 * `ENCNTR_EFF_DATE`: Date associated to the note.